Week of July 20, 2026, at Colby College

 Maine Educators: FREE + Stipend

-Maine educators receive full scholarships that cover room and board, and a stipend of $100 per day due to generous support from the Harold Alfond Foundation and Code.org.
+Maine educators receive full scholarships that cover room and board, and a stipend of $100 per day due to generous support from the Harold Alfond Foundation and our generous sponsors.

 Out-of-State Educators: $1,500